jupyter-book/thebe/README.md

   // Whether thebelab should look for predefined output of cells before execution
   // If this option is enabled and the next div after the cell has the attribute
-  // data-output=true, then the content of this div is rendered as output
+  // data-output=true (default), then the content of this div is rendered as output
   predefinedOutput: false,

+  // The selector for identifying whether an element should be treated as output
+  outputSelector: '[data-output]'

   // Options for requesting a notebook server from mybinder.org
   binderOptions: {